w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-validator.md

 ---
-id: maintain-guides-how-to-use-polkadot-validator
+id: maintain-guides-how-to-use-polkadot-validator-setup
 title: How to use Polkadot Validator Setup
 sidebar_label: How to use Polkadot Validator Setup
 ---

+# Polkadot Validator Setup

-The following guide will walk you through using [polkadot validator setup][] to deploy your validator in a secure way.
-It will work for Kusama (and later Polkadot) out of the box, and if you're using another Substrate-based chain, should work with some tweaking.
-We assume you will be deploying on Kusama.
+The following guide will walk you through using Web3 Foundation's [polkadot validator setup][] to offer a potential setup for your validator that aims to prevent some types of potential attacks at the TCP layer and layers below.
+This will work for Polkadot and Kusama out of the box, and, if you're using another Substrate-based chain, it should work with some tweaks.

+> NOTE: This setup should not be assumed to include the best security practices.
+It is up to
+> you to add additional security hardening.

+> Also, the current version of polkadot validator setup doesn't allow for the creation and
+> configuration of sentry nodes.

+There are two ways that the setup can be configured:

+1. **Platform & Application Layer** which allows for configuring the credentials for infrastructure providers, then executes the Terraform process to automatically deploy the required machines (Platform Layer) and setup the Application Layer.
+This configuration uses [Terraform](https://www.terraform.io/) for defining and managing your infrastructure.

-It uses Terraform for defining and managing your infrastructure.
-Ansible, an automation tool, is used for setting up the VPN, Firewall, and the validator node.
+2. **Application Layer** which allows for setting up Debian-based machines, where you only need basic SSH access and configure those in an inventory.
+The Ansible scripts will setup the entire Application Layer.
+This configuration uses [Ansible](https://www.ansible.com/) as an automation tool for setting up the VPN, Firewall, and the validator node.
 It supports a few different cloud providers such as AWS, Microsoft Azure, GCP, and Packet.

-The code is publicly hosted on GitHub, so please file an [issue][] if you would like to make a feature request or report a bug.
+> Please file an [issue][] if you would like to make a feature request or report a bug for this setup.

 ## Dependencies

-The next step is to install the software dependencies for running the secure validator scripts.
+The initial step is to install the software dependencies for running the validator setup scripts.
 We will need to acquire NodeJS, Yarn, Terraform, and Ansible.
-Usually these are readily available using your operating system's package manager.
-Instructions may vary depending on which system you are on, the instructions below demonstrate the commands for a user of a Debian or Ubuntu based system.
+Usually, these are readily available using your operating system's package manager.
+Instructions may vary depending on which system you are on;
+the instructions below demonstrate the commands for a user of a _Debian_ or _Ubuntu-based_ system.

 ### NodeJS